operator-framework/operator-controller/pprof/README.md

 ## Pprof Breakdown
-In this section, we will break down the differences between how the core kube-apiserver resource utilization was impacted when running with and without the custom rukpak-packageserver apiserver in an effort to determine how beneficial it is to use a custom apiserver.
+In this section, we will break down the differences between how the core kube-apiserver resource utilization was impacted when running with and without the custom catalogd apiserver in an effort to determine how beneficial it is to use a custom apiserver.

 > **NOTE**: All this information was compared by someone who is not very experienced with using `pprof`.
 If you find that any of these values are incorrect or the calculations don't seem to make sense, feel free to create an issue or open a PR to update these findings.